asharma-gh/ZippyFS/README.md

 - Log of previous files (similar to to that of log file system)
 - full file i/o per Unix API
 - garbage collection on both server / client
+- runs in-memory, concurrently to the machine's actual file system
 - (soon) encrypted files on server

 other branches: